+Robustness of these systems is still a major concern for space operators.
+We therefore derive the singularity-free dynamic equations of spacecraft-manipulator systems using a Lagrangian framework.
 It is a well known fact that the kinematics of a rigid body contains singularities if the Euler angles are used to represent the orientation and the joint topology is not taken into account.
-One solution to this problem is to use a non-minimal representation such as the unit quaternion to represent the orientation.
-These are not generalized coordinates and can thus not be used in Lagrange's equations.
+One solution to this problem is to use a non-minimal representation such as the unit quaternion.
+These are, however, not generalized coordinates and can thus not be used in Lagrange's equations.
 This is a major drawback when it comes to modeling vehicle-manipulator systems as most methods used for robot modeling are based on the Lagrangian approach.
 It is thus a great advantage if also the vehicle dynamics can be derived from the Lagrange equations.

-The use of Lie groups and algebras as a mathematical basis for the derivation of the dynamics of multibody systems can be used to overcome this problem (Selig, 2000; Park et al., 1995).
+The use of Lie groups and algebras as a mathematical basis for the derivation of the dynamics of multibody systems can be used to overcome this problem (Selig, 2000).
 We then choose the coordinates generated by the Lie algebra as local Euclidean coordinates which allows us to describe the dynamics locally.
 For this approach to be valid globally the total configuration space needs to be covered by an atlas of local exponential coordinate patches.
 The appropriate equations must then be chosen for the current configuration.
-The geometric approach presented in Bullo and Lewis (2004) can then be used to obtain a globally valid set of dynamic equations on a single Lie group, such as an AUV with no robot attached.
+The geometric approach presented in Bullo and Lewis (2004) can then be used to obtain a globally valid set of dynamic equations on a single Lie group, such as a spacecraft with no robot attached.

 Even though combinations of Lie groups can be used to represent multibody systems, the formulation is very complex and not suited for implementation in a simulation environment.
 In Kwatny and Blankenship (2000) quasicoordinates was used to derive the dynamic equations of fixed-base robotic manipulators using Poincaré's formulation of the Lagrange equations.
 In Kozlowski and Herman (2008) several control laws using a quasi-coordinate approach were presented, but only robots with conventional 1-DoF joints were considered.
 Common for all these methods is, however, that the configuration space of the system is described as $q \in \mathbb{R}^n$.
 This is not a problem when dealing with 1-DoF revolute or prismatic joints but more complicated joints such as ball-joints or free-floating joints then need to be modeled as compound kinematic joints (Kwatny and Blankenship, 2000), i.e., a combination of 1-DoF simple kinematic joints.
-For joints that use the Euler angles to represent the orientation this leads to singularities in the representation.
+For joints that use the